 An outlet lake can be part of a larger lake.
 It is then called a lake basin.
 Lake basins are olakes in nearby subbasins.
-Outlet lakes that are not lake basins are referred to below as simple outlet lakes.

 A simple outlet lake has a threshold.
 The outflow ends if the water level drops below the threshold.
 Lake mean depth below the threshold is specified in GeoData.txt or LakeData.txt as lake_depth in meters.
 Lake depth can also be set by parameters, i.e general parameter gldepo or olake region parameter olldepth.
 The threshold is also the the water level of the lake at the start of a simulation.
 The current water level is denoted as wlm in Fig. 2.
 For printing, the outlet lake water level (output variable wcom) is calculated in meters and you can set a reference level (w0ref) in LakeData.txt to get the same height system as any observations of the lake's water level.
 The lake's w0ref is added to the water level above the threshold.
-HYPE assumes the lake has vertical sides in the calculations, thus the observed variation may be larger than the simulated variation.
-It is therefore possible to adjust the output wcom for the actual amplitude of the regulation volume (wamp).
+A regulated lake (dam) has two thresholds.
+One, same as for a simple lake, is used for spill, and one lower threshold were outflow ends completely.
+The distance between the thresholds are determined by the regulation volume.
+HYPE assumes the lake/dam has vertical sides in the calculations, thus the observed variation in water level may be larger than the simulated variation.
+It is therefore possible to adjust the output wcom (and wcav) for the actual amplitude of the regulation volume (wamp).
 This will make the simulated and recorded water stage comparable below the threshold for a regulated lake.